andre-st/amazon-wishless/README.md

 ## Requirements

-- GNU/Linux operating system (other platforms not tested)
+- tested on the GNU/Linux operating system but might work on everything which runs Scrapy
 - Python 2.7.16
 - Scrapy 1.7.3 (web crawling framework)
 - lxml (XML library)